Particl-Community/academy/in-depth/indepth_mp_explained.rst

 .. note::

  A new version of :term:`SMSG <SecureMessaging (SMSG)>` is scheduled to be released later on.
 This massive update will significantly improve the network's scalability, performance, and reliability.
-This will consumer-level adoption of Particl products possible.
+This will make consumer-level adoption of Particl products possible.

 .. seealso::